 Why Namespace Restructuring?

-To understand the need of the API namespace restructuring, let’s have a look at few namespaces of the legacy version of Aspose.Email for .NET.
+To understand the need for the API namespace restructuring, let’s have a look at few namespaces of the legacy version of Aspose.Email for .NET.

 Revamped API with Improved Namespace Structure

-Keeping in view the afore-mentioned observations, we found more space for improvement in Namespace structure of the API in terms of relevance between the API functional elements.
-This is the reason that has lead us to a revamped version of the API with logical grouping of the functionality.
+Keeping in view the afore-mentioned observations, we found more space for improvement in the Namespace structure of the API in terms of relevance between the API functional elements.
+This is the reason that has led us to a revamped version of the API with a logical grouping of the functionality.

 About New Namespace Structure